Facebook

 Skip sub navigation

-Respect at Uni Week
+Respect Week

 Do you know what respectful relationships look like?
 ‘Respect’ is a word we hear a lot and it’s one of Deakin’s core values.

-Relationships can be complicated, so that’s why we’re embracing ‘Respect at Uni Week’.
+Relationships can be complicated, so that’s why we’re embracing ‘Respect Week’.
 We think it’s up to all of us to create a physical and online environment that’s nurturing, safe and supportive for everyone.

 Contribute to our pledge wall